Interference alignment for the MIMO interference channel: Main results

 The dimension of the variety of solutions is important, because when multiple strategies are feasible, we may wish to optimize over the feasible strategies according to some other criterion, such as the robustness of the system.

 The necessary condition from Theorem~\ref{t:upper-bound} is not sufficient.
 One, almost trivial, requirement for there to even exist vector spaces is that $d_i \leq M_i$ and $d_i \leq N_i$ for each~$i$.
-In fact, this is the $r=0$ case of the following, less obvious constraint:
+Similarly, by looking at the total capacity of two transmitters and one receiver, we have the following constraint, which is also implied by combining the information-theoretic arguments of~\cite{GJ10} and~\cite{JF07}.